Do & See

 Iceland's most important annual design festival, covering all fields of design: architecture, graphic design, fashion, furniture and product design.

-This is an event honouring the sea and fishery in Iceland, with a diverse programme of events from Saturday morning until Sunday afternoon.
+The Festival of the Sea honours the sea and fishery in Iceland, with a diverse programme of events from Saturday morning until Sunday afternoon.

 The oldest and largest event of its kind in Iceland.
-Hafnarfjörður has been a playground for Vikings demonstrating through the years most aspects of the Viking culture.
+Hafnarfjörður has been a playground for Vikings demonstrating through the years most aspects of Viking culture.

 Top 11